AshishSinha5/AshisSInha5.github.io/_posts/2023-07-13-huberLLM-Retrieval-Augmented-LLM-for-Huberman-Podcast.md

 ## Vector Database

-Vector databases allows users to store, search and retrieve over unstructured documents.
-Documents are embedded and stored in the database which can be queried using natural language queries and top of that libraries like `chroma db` provide functionalities to query using the metadata as well. `Langchains` provide multiple integrations for creating vector db -
+Vector databases allows users to store, search and retrieve unstructured documents.
+Documents are embedded and stored in the database which can be queried using natural language queries and on top of that libraries like `chroma db` provide functionalities to query using the metadata as well. `Langchain` provide multiple integrations for creating vector db -
 - Chroma db
 - Weaviate
 - FAISS, etc.